erizov/Professor/semester_13/lecture_90_blockchain_security/smart_contract_security/univer.en.md

 ## Algorithm Definition

-Smart Contract Security is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Smart Contract Security is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Smart Contract Security is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Smart Contract Security works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security